collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 What are Git and GitHub?

 High level explanation: You install Git on your computer and create a GitHub account.
-You can then transfer (clone or push) files back and forth between your computer and GitHub.
-Git will record every change you commit to the files.
+Git is a version control system and GitHub is a web-based dashboard for using it.
+You can store code in a GitHub repo, then clone or download the repo onto your personal computer, change the files, then push the changes back to the repo on GitHub.
+Meanwhile, other people can add their own changes.
+Git will record every change to the files, including when there is a conflict.

 </td></tr>